Ok, class. It’s the beginning of October. Enough goofing off, time for a math lesson.

 The cost going forward would be far less because this example rounds up on everything and anticipates that no student would use their own products.
 To be clear, that is $3000 to ensure that no student ever has to miss class because they did not have easy access to the products they need to manage a natural bodily function.
 (Umm, like toilet paper.)

-Across the country, millions of students are missing out on education because their school administrather doesn’t care or has made some assumptions that don’t add up.
-Let’s give them the benefit of the doubt on this; they probably have never even considered the full effect of not providing menstrual products to students in bathroom, for no charge.
+Across the country, millions of students are missing out on education because their school administrator doesn’t care or has made some assumptions that don’t add up.
+Let’s give them the benefit of the doubt on this; they probably have never even considered the full effect of not providing menstrual products to students in the bathroom for no charge.
 (Not really a compliment but…) Help us share this information by speaking to your school officials.
 The price of not doing so is just too high.

 And if you’d like some help on what to say, how to present it, or you just don’t know where to start, reach out to Girls Helping Girls.
 Period.